nutella-framework/docs/cli/index.md

-# nutella command line interface reference
+# Command line utility reference
 The nutella command line interface is used to create, run and interact with nutella projects.
 The general syntax to do this is: `nutella <command> <parameters>`.
 In this page we are going to provide a detailed description of all available commands available in nutella.

 ## Commands